19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Core Procedures/Resting.md

 ## Full Rest

-A full rest is a full day (6 [Watches](../Exploration/Watches.md)) spent primarily resting.
+A full rest is a full day that is spent primarily resting.
 A full rest confers all the benefits of a long rest.
 Additionally a full rest confers the following benefits.

 - Restore any *temporary* ability damage.
 - Heal any [Conditions](../Conditions/!Conditions.md) that specify requiring a full rest to heal.